intel/QAT_Engine/README.md

 Param 4:        NULL
 Description:
-    This message is used to enable the inline polling mode of operation where a busy loop is used by the Intel&reg; QAT OpenSSL\* Engine to check for messages from the hardware accelerator after requests are sent to it.
+    This message is used to enable the inline polling mode of operation where a busy loop is used by the Intel(R) QAT OpenSSL* Engine to check for messages from the hardware accelerator after requests are sent to it.
     Currently this mode is only available in the synchronous RSA computation.
     It has no parameters or return value.
 If required this message must be sent